 Supported by INSPIRE the RERC began a new research project on Spirituality and Health which is linked to the Well-being of Future Generations (Wales) Act.
 The project will study the place of spirituality in therapeutic context in the UK and Brazil.
 Our aim is to understand the place of spirituality within a therapeutic context.
 We want to examine the role of spirituality within psychotherapy, counselling and other medical contexts as well as the understanding of spirituality among therapists.

-We have prepared two online surveys with a series of questions asking about experiences with spirituality in the therapeutic context, one in English and one in Portuguese.
+We circulated online surveys with a series of questions asking about experiences with spirituality in the therapeutic context, one in English and one in Portuguese.
 The essential question is how important spirituality (or religion) is in the workplace, either as a therapist or counsellor or as a student of psychology.